raspberrypilearning/interactive-animation/en/step_8.md

 --- task ---

-Each sprite will have a different <span class="keyword">algorithm<span class="definition">A set of precise instructions for performing a task.</span></span> which makes its behaviour unique.
+Each sprite will have a different algorithm which makes its behaviour unique.

 Ask yourself the following questions about your second sprite:
 + Where will you position it?